yctung/AndroidLibSVM/README.md

 Right-click your app module -> open module setting -> clieck your app -> dependencies -> + -> module dependency -> androidlibsvm
 ```

-Once you finish these two steps, you should be able to import our LibSVM class in your java code by:
+Once you finish these two steps, you should be able to import our LibSVM class in your JAVA code by:

 ```
 import umich.cse.yctung.androidlibsvm.LibSVM;